fiee/croisee/README.rst

 I like making crossword puzzles.
 But it needs *a lot* of time without the right tools.

-So this is some kind of fill-in sheet with attached dictionary to look for matching words.
-At the moment.
+At the moment this is some kind of fill-in sheet with attached dictionary to look for matching words.

-I hope it will become a tool that makes creating crossword puzzles just fun.
+I hope it will evolve in a tool that makes creating and sharing crossword puzzles just fun.

 Installation
 ------------

-It's a Django_ application, to be run on Apache/mod_wsgi or Nginx_ with Django via gunicorn_ or FCGI.
+It’s a Django_ application, to be run on Apache/mod_wsgi or Nginx_ with Django via gunicorn_ or FCGI.

-The provided fabfile (fabric_ deployment) is for an Debian server and documented at http://github.com/fiee/generic_django_project
+The provided fabfile (fabric_ deployment) is for a Debian server and documented at http://github.com/fiee/generic_django_project

 Additionally you need a ``settings_webserver.py`` that gets copied as ``settings_local.py``.